Dolly Castro Flaunts Her Bod In A Light Blue Bikini At Laguna Beach

 “Absolutely,” said Dolly, punctuating her message with a flexed biceps emoji.

-In addition, Dolly shared another photo from Laguna Beach a couple of days ago, that time rocking an orange dress.
+Dolly shared another photo from Laguna Beach a couple of days ago, that time rocking an orange dress.
 The ensemble had thin straps and a straight neckline, and it fit her tightly and emphasized her small waist and curvy hips.

 She accessorized with sparkling drop earrings that bore the Chanel name, and she cinched her waist with a pearl belt.
 She also rocked a matching handbag that she wore on her left shoulder and several bracelets.